 Table of Contents

-The Wisconsin Supplemental Security Income (SSI) Exceptional Expense Supplement provides a subsidy of $95.99 a month to single SSI recipients when there is a demonstrated need for 40 or more hours a month of long-term supportive services or in-home care.
-Eligible couples can qualify to receive $345.36 in 2017.
+The Wisconsin Supplemental Security Income (SSI) Exceptional Expense Supplement, abbreviated as SSI-E, provides a subsidy of $95.99 a month to single SSI recipients when there is a demonstrated need for 40 or more hours a month of long-term supportive services or in-home care.
+Eligible couples can qualify to receive $345.36 in 2018.
 Individuals do not necessarily have to be receiving 40 or more hours of care, only to have been assessed and found to have the need for that amount of care.
-Assistance is provided to individuals living at home, in the home of caregivers, in adult family care, or in assisted living residences, sometimes referred to as Residential Care Apartment Complexes.
+Assistance is provided to individuals living at home, in the home of caregivers, in adult family care (sometimes called adult foster care), or in assisted living residences, sometimes referred to as Residential Care Apartment Complexes.

 The Exceptional Expense Supplement should not be confused with Wisconsin’s regular SSI State Supplement.
 All persons eligible for the federal SSI benefit also receive the State Supplement.

 In addition to the 40 hours of care requirement for the Exceptional Expense Supplement described above, the Supplement requires that the recipient be eligible for SSI.
 Full qualification information for SSI is available here.

 As of 2018, SSI requires a single individual to have less than $2,000 in countable resources and monthly income less than $750.
 Married couples are required to have assets less than $3,000 and monthly income less than $1,125.
 Make note, certain assets are exempt (non-countable) and include one’s home, household furnishings, personal items, and a vehicle.